WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Servos.Servo.md

 Servos can draw a lot of current, especially under load.
 Additionally, most common hobby servos require `6V`.
 For this reason, an external power supply should be used when they're used in practical applications.

-For just testing however, they can be powered via the `5V` rail on the netduino as follows:
+For just testing however, they can be powered via the `5V` rail on the Meadow as follows:

 ### Testing Circuit